 The Herpetology Collection contains over 46,000 reptile and amphibian specimens and is particularly strong in the species of the southeastern United States.
 Organization of the collection began in 1940.
 The collection is the repository for specimens associated with published new county records.
 The collection contains excellent series of most southeastern species, including endangered, threatened, and rare species.

-The D. C. Scott Ichthyology Collection contains over 325,000 alcohol-preserved specimens representing over 825 different species from approximately 100 families.
+The D. C. Scott Ichthyology Collection contains over one-million alcohol-preserved specimens representing over 825 different species from approximately 100 families.
 The collection was begun in the 1940s by Donald C. Scott and, therefore, is of major historical importance.
 The collection contains an excellent series of the freshwater fishes of the southeastern United States, many of which are now endangered, threatened, or rare.

 The Grace Thomas Invertebrate Collections include over 10,000 freshwater mussels, a tremendous amount of diversity from Gray's Reef, and a growing number of catalogued (non-insect) invertebrates.
 Many of the specimens in the Grace Thomas Invertebrate Collections are extinct, endangered, or threatened - fortunately many newer specimens are accessible for genomic work.